Below is a FAQ about MailChimp.

 - Seamlessly sync all constituent information and never worry about manual updates.

-- Segment your MailChimp lists with Kindful Groups and save for future mailings so you can easily track your email fundraising efforts and replicate what works best.
+- Segment your MailChimp Audiences with Kindful Groups and save for future mailings so you can easily track your email fundraising efforts and replicate what works best.

 - Automatically merge donor information from MailChimp and Kindful to see the full picture of your donor and create more targeted, informed and effective online fundraising campaigns.